Biblovista/Demo-for-Creating-Account/README.md

 # Demo-for-Creating-Account
-This is the first class of github practicle
+This is the first class of Github Practicle
+This class is conducted by Mr MRK Usafzai